CasualModernPGM/PGM/README.md

-PGM (CMP fork)
+PGM (CMP fork/CMPGM)
 ===
-This fork's changes for our private server:
+This fork's changes:

 ## `execute` action
 Use any command you want.
 Supports `<replacements/>`.